 Would getting a book or two published with a small press such as a religious press hurt your chances in getting an agent?

-You can list your credits, sure.
+You can list your writing credits and book sales, sure.
 Do realize, though, that some places that publish writers have lower standards than others, and that’s just a fact of life.
 So if you win the $10 Olive Garden Gift Certificate Grand Prize at the Podunk Literary Festival, you could list it, of course, but it will not get my attention the way a clip from Highlights will.
 The competition at a larger national magazine or contest is much more fierce and editors can seek out the best of the best, not just pick the most “readable” entry out of a slow drizzle of submissions.

-Now, I did bring up something in my first paragraph that lots of writers are curious about: self-publishing.
+Now, I did bring up something in my first paragraph that lots of writers are curious about: self publishing.
 It’s something agents think a lot about, since new “alternative publishing” methods and models are cropping up all the time.
 It’s not something I’m ready to tackle on the blog just yet, though, because it is such a controversial issue and because it’s still very much in flux.

-At every conference I go to, there’s at least one question about self-publishing, whether it comes up in person or on an agent panel.
-If you are lucky enough to see me during this moment in a live situation, when I’m actually forced to talk about self-publishing to a crowd of conference-goers, you will see the elusive… the hilarious… “I’m-Reading-Something-Bad Face of Awkwardness” that I discussed earlier.
+At every conference I go to, there’s at least one question about self publishing, whether it comes up in person or on an agent panel.
+If you are lucky enough to see me during this moment in a live situation, when I’m actually forced to talk about self publishing to a crowd of conference-goers, you will see the elusive… the hilarious… “I’m-Reading-Something-Bad Face of Awkwardness” that I discussed earlier.
 But since this is my blog and nobody is staring at me, eager for answers, I’m going to gracefully tiptoe around the issue until I have the perfect post on it.

 When you hire me as your query letter editor, I’ll help you determine which, if any, of your writing credits you should include in your query letter.